rdappel/ArcadeShooter/README.md

 ![nuget_allegro](https://cloud.githubusercontent.com/assets/5315168/25034427/f029ffd6-20ab-11e7-8654-0a1b12192d7e.png)

 - Select the latest _Allegro 5_ package.
 - Make sure that the Latest **Stable** version is selected, and click install. _You may have a "Review Changes" box pop-up.
-Just click OK._
+Just click OK_.
 - Right-click on _your project_ again (in the Solution Explorer), and select _properties_.
 - Expand _Allegro 5_ (on the left) and select _Add-ons_, and then change all the _Addon_ values to "Yes."